As a (new) guinea pig owner, you probably wonder should guinea pigs live outside.

 You need to make sure that the space within the enclosure is dry.

-However, as guinea pigs are messy and they often spill their water while running around, it’s a good option to install a water bottle for your pets.
+However, as guinea pigs are messy and they often spill their water while running around, it’s a good option to install a guinea pig’s water bottle.

 These bottles are easily placed at the top or at the sides of a cage.